 - AWS network architecture

-When you experience an issue with your office or data center network, we’re not always talking about a breakdown somewhere in the recesses of the Internet.
+When you experience network issues with your office or data center, we’re not always talking about a breakdown somewhere in the recesses of the Internet.
 We’re often talking about physical objects that are no longer functioning as they should.
 Network engineers need a visual presentation of this space to understand where the source of the problem may lie.

 Within Lucidchart, you can create a physical network diagram to solve this type of issue.
 An effective network diagram could display: